Sibles celebrate 65th wedding anniversary

 They were wed at St. Therese Church in Uniontown.

-The Sibles are the parents of Robert Sible Jr. and Jeffrey Sible.
+The Sibles are the parents of Robert Sible Jr., Mark Sible and Jeffrey Sible.
 They have seven grandchildren: Christina Sible, Bethany Sible, Robert Sible III, Matthew Sible, Nickolas Sible, Michael Sible and Jeffrey Sible Jr. (deceased).

 A celebration will be held at a later date.